Education Tax Credits - IRS Form 1098T

 You are not required to attach IRS Form 1098-T to your tax return.
 The IRS Form 1098-T is not like the IRS Form W-2 obtained from your employer, which is required to be attached to the tax return filed with the IRS.
 The primary purpose of the IRS Form 1098-T is to let you know that ETSU has provided required information to the IRS to assist them in determining who may be eligible to claim the tuition and fee deduction or an education credit.

-The above information was developed to assist taxpayers with understanding the Hope and Lifetime Learning tax credits.
-Content displayed on this webpage does not represent an IRS document, nor does it represent tax advice from East Tennessee State University and should not be construed as tax advice.
+The above information was developed to assist taxpayers with understanding Form 1098-T. Content displayed on this webpage does not represent an IRS document, nor does it represent tax advice from East Tennessee State University and should not be construed as tax advice.
 The amounts and calculations used to determine the credit are the decision of the taxpayer after consideration of relevant IRS regulations, IRS Publication 970, and IRS Form 8863.
 For more information refer to IRS Pub.
 970-Tax Benefits for Higher Education or consult your tax consultant.